UI / UX Design

 View Prototype

-Users consistently preferred the redesigned homepage over the current version, citing its cleaner layout, clearer hierarchy, and improved access to essential information above the fold.
+After testing this with 100+ users, 72% of users consistently preferred the redesigned homepage over the current version, citing its cleaner layout, clearer hierarchy, and improved access to essential information above the fold.

 Key Takeaways :